kijiproject/kiji/kiji-rest/README.md

 "cluster" : "kiji://localhost:2181/" #The base cluster URI

+There is optional key to turn on global cross-origin resource sharing (CORS).

+"cors" : "true" #If not set, defaults to false

 KijiREST is implemented using DropWizard.
 See [Dropwizard's User Manual](http://dropwizard.codahale.com/manual/core/#configuration-defaults) for additional Dropwizard-specific configuration options such as server settings